navira5/minesweeper/README.md

   * First click starts the time
   * Player can left click to reveal/open square.
   * Player can right click to flag square as mine.
-  * The number tells how many mines are in the immediate neighborhood.
+  * The number tells how many mines are in the immediate neighborhood -- DONE (almost)
   * The goal is to reveal or flag all squares without revealing a mine
   * When number of flags match number of mines from header, then user wins
   * When user wins, get message user wins and reset game